It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 As a starting point, you have to stay relevant and build a presence where your audience is—online.
 SEO marketing is one of the most effective digital marketing strategies you can use to improve your online visibility and reach more leads.

 But SEO is complex, and it’s always evolving.
 Just when you think you have your SEO strategy figured out, Google makes an update that changes everything.
-Google Algorithm by definition is the set of rules that define how Google runs its search engine.
+Google Algorithm, by definition, is the set of rules that define how Google runs its search engine.
 These rules are constantly updated to ensure that the best and most relevant results are displayed for every query.

 The Broad Core Algorithm Update is one of these updates.
-Keep reading to understand everything you need to know about the Broad Core Algorithm Update and how it affects your website ranking on Google.
+Keep reading to understand everything you need to know about the Broad Google Core Algorithm Update and how it affects your website ranking on Google.

 What is a Google Broad Core Update?